megbeck12/recipes/README.md

-# Welcome to Meghan's Recipe React and ExpressJS App
+# Welcome to Meghan's Recipes App using ReactJS and ExpressJS
 This project is written in ReactJS with ExpressJS and MySQL for the backend connection

 ## Available Scripts